mshustov/redux-action-validator/README.md

 > ...
 > It will handle also date, regex, undefined, error objects, symbols, maps, sets and functions.

-But that solves only the problem for the devtools, not the whole your app.
-And anyway next issues could be found in `redux-devtools` for 5 minutes of searching:
+So devtools try to handle that case carefully and anyway next issues could be found in `redux-devtools` for 5 minutes of searching:

 *handling circlar references:*
 - https://github.com/gaearon/redux-devtools/issues/323